 Libraries/Reading rooms and Places of Worship: 1987 Essex Standards were tighter but represented minimum provision.
-Similarities have been drawn with Restaurants and Pubs and Clubs, which are often of similar size and people gather socially for short periods of time.
+Similarities have been drawn with Restaurants and Pubs and Clubs, which are often of similar size and where people gather socially for short periods of time.

-USE CLASS D2 - Assembly & Leisure
+MAXIMUM VEHICLE PARKING STANDARDS - USE CLASS D2 (Assembly & Leisure) Including:

-cinemas
+- Cinemas;

-concert halls
+- Concert halls;

-bingo halls and casinos
+- Bingo halls and casinos;

-dance hall
+- Dance hall;

-swimming bath, skating rink, gymnasium or other area
+- Swimming bath, skating rink, gymnasium or other area; and

-for indoor or outdoor sports or recreations, not involving motorised vehicles or firearms
+- For indoor or outdoor sports or recreations, not involving motorised vehicles or firearms.

-Note: Conference facilities and Stadia are included in Standards outside Use Class order at the bank
+Conference facilities and Stadia are included in Table 1.

-Cinemas - 1 space per 5 seats Other uses - 1 space per 22m
+Cinemas 1 space per 5 seats Other uses 1 space per 22m